entando/entando-docs/vuepress/docs/next/tutorials/create/ms/generate-microservices-and-micro-frontends.md

 `Overwrite .gitignore?`

 5. You'll be presented with a series of additional prompts pertaining to project configuration.
 These are echoed below, with the base values for this tutorial in parentheses.
-Input your preference, except where a required entry is identified in **bold**.
-Note that the "Enter" key will select the default option.
+Input your preferences, except where a required entry is identified in **bold**.
+Note that the `Enter` key will select the default option.

     - `Please provide the project name:` (Up to you)